ARS § 5-395 is the Arizona statute that makes it a crime to operate a motorized watercraft

 2.1.
 Not under the influence

 Recall that defendants are only guilty of OUI if they were boating while impaired.
-If the police were not able to conduct a breath test, blood test, or field sobriety tests to determine a defendant’s impairment level, the party can contest a charge by showing that he/she was not under the influence.
+If the police could not conduct a breath, blood, or field sobriety tests to determine a defendant’s impairment level, the party can contest a charge by showing that he/she was not under the influence.

 2.2.
 No probable cause